anakic/Jot/README.md

 var tracker = new StateTracker() { StoreFactory = new JsonFileStoreFactory(false) };//true: per-user, false: per-machine
 ```

-Or you can give it a specific folder like so:
+Or you can specify a folder path:

 ``` C#
 var tracker = new StateTracker() { StoreFactory = new JsonFileStoreFactory(@"c:\example\path\") };